fernandopalafox/fernandopalafox.github.io/content/ambition.md

 > God, grant me the serenity to accept the things I cannot change, courage to change the things I can, and wisdom to know the difference.

 My previous thoughts pertain mostly to the acquisition of that elusive "wisdom to know the difference."
-Combining ambition and *amor fati* does not mean a searching for the ultimate wisdom that can perfectly discern between what can and cannot be changed -- I don't think it even exists.[^4]
+Combining ambition and the serenity of *amor fati* does not mean to search for the ultimate wisdom that can perfectly discern between what can and cannot be changed -- I don't think it even exists.[^4]
-Instead, I believe we should leverage the rocking motion induced by the contrast between the driving discomfort of ambition and the clarity of serenity to learn the best error-correction heuristics and improve indefinitely.
+Instead, I think it's about leveraging the driving nature of ambition and the mental clarity of serenity to continually improve our error-correction heuristics.

 I'll end this note with my current ambitions (as of November 2023):
 1. Figure out how to build [creative robots](https://twitter.com/p_lafox/status/1714798989965451596) that make everyday people's lives better.